 8.1.1.4 Filter Attributes "element" and "eltype"

-In the UML, relationships such as generalizations or dependencies are represented by a model element of their own, which points to the elements that participate in the relationship.
+In the UML, relationships such as generalizations or dependencies are represented by model elements of their own, which contain references to the elements that participate in the relationship.
 Figure 34 illustrates this situation:

 Example dependency links